 Indicator Data sources Measures to ensure data quality Processing of data Proportion of data estimated (Availability of data) 1.
 Energy performance of the portfolio Energy intensity (kWh per sq.m. / year) & GHG intensity (kg CO2 per sq.m. / year) Smart meters, conventional meters, invoices, tenant information, grid operators Where possible smart meters are used to collect energy data.
 All data is subject to (automated) controls.
-Our external ESG advisor Cooltree analyses the energy data on a portfolio and building level.
+The energy data is analysed on asset level and portfolio level.
 All energy data is collected and entered in our ESG-template.
 This template is uploaded in our datahub, where automated controls on the data are performed.
 The template is transferred to our ESG advisor Cooltree.
-Cooltree uploads the data in her ESG platform Scaler, where checks and analyses on the data take place.
-0.4% of the Energy intensity and GHG intensity data is estimated (2022) Renewable energy in terms of number of kWp Internal administration All data regarding PV panels is administered in our internal administration system.
-All data is checked using the 4- eyes principle and the data is subject to automated controls After completing a PV panel project the data is entered into our internal administration by dedicated administration officers No data is estimated.
-Coverage of A labels, and BREEAM Very Good or higher labels Vabi EPA NTA 8800 is used to determine energy labels since January 2021.
-BREEAM-NL provides the BREEAM- certificates.
-The Vabi EPA software is BRL-9501 attested and compliant with ISSO 82 and NTA 8800.
-An automated process is used to convert the data from Vabi to our internal administration system.
-The Assessor assesses the BREEAM-NL Data regarding energy labels is transported from Vabi to our internal software system using an automated process.
-Data regarding BREEAM certificates is entered into our internal administration by dedicated administration No data is estimated.
+2.5% of the Energy intensity data is estimated and 3.4% of the GHG intensity data is estimated (2023)